 It is often assumed that women take a career break to have children.
 This can mean that they will fall behind their male colleagues.
 However, most women with children work.
 72% of married or cohabiting mothers work, and 60% of single mothers have a job.
 Having children doesn’t necessarily mean that you will fall behind in your career goals.

 Myth #6 Fewer Women = Unavoidable Gender Inequality

-Women do not hold fewer leadership positions because there are less of them in the workforce.
-Women make up 47% of the labor force.
+Women do not hold fewer leadership positions because there are fewer of them in the workforce.
+Women make up 47% of the labour force.
 There is a nearly equal amount of women are working as men, yet there are far fewer women in management roles.